Contact Sussex Damp Experts Now to Speak With an Expert.

 The most common mistake that allows damp to spread is confusing it with condensation effects, where water vapour becomes liquid by contact with cold surfaces.
 Surface condensation can have a similar appearance, but a few tell-tale signs indicate the problem is present.

-According to the PCA, taking masonry samples, particularly mortar, is a reliable technique to define increasing damp.
+According to specialists, taking masonry samples, particularly mortar, is a reliable technique to define increasing damp.
 Investigating the conditions from within the depths of the wall can reveal whether or not your home is affected by growing dampness.
 You have increasing dampness if the samples reveal evidence of water penetration.
 If you have a condensation problem, this will not be the case.

 A Damp Proof Course (DPC) is a treatment option for rising dampness rather than condensation.
 In any instance, if you misapply it, you will not be able to address the problem.
 Any misdiagnosis will result in the use of the incorrect solution.